QC-LIU-1997/MSJL/README.md

 ## MSJL_finetuning.py
 On-the-fly joint finetuning with frequency-aware fusion (FAF).

-## Tips:
+## Tips
-The code can run on linux or windows systems.
+The code can run on linux and windows systems.
 We recommend torch == 1.12.1 and timm == 0.6.13.

 ## Acknowledgement
 We thank research from [MFM](https://github.com/Jiahao000/MFM) and [FcaNet](https://github.com/cfzd/FcaNet), whose code also inspired our work.